 2019-2022 Sandberg is the team leader of the Swedish team within MASCAGE Gendering Age: Representations of Masculinities and Ageing in Contemporary, a European research consortium funded by the Horizon 2020 ERA-Cofund, which studies masculinity and ageing from interdisciplinary approaches.

-Sandberg is involved in several international collaborations, she is currently affiliated Trent University’s Centre for Aging and Society, Canada as a research fellow.
+Sandberg is involved in several international collaborations, she is affiliated Trent University’s Centre for Aging and Society, Canada as a research fellow.

-Sandberg has also been a post-doctoral fellow in social work at Linköping University (2011-2014), working in the project “Children and young people living in rural areas witnessing violence at home: A study of the social network’s responses” and was in this project part of the Responses to Interpersonal Violence (RIV) network, including the international network).
-In this project she has focused particularly on intergenerational relationships and how these are negotiated in relation to domestic violence.
-This project has resulted in four scientific publications including a chapter in the research anthology A Response-based approach to the study of inter-personal violence (Eds.
+Sandberg has also been a post-doctoral fellow in social work at Linköping University (2011-2014), working in the project “Children and young people living in rural areas witnessing violence at home: A study of the social network’s responses” and was in this project part of the Responses to Interpersonal Violence (RIV) network, including the international network).This project has resulted in four scientific publications including a chapter in the research anthology A Response-based approach to the study of inter-personal violence (Eds.
 Hydén, Gadd & Wade) published with Palgrave.
 Sandberg has also collaborated with professor Lucas Gottzén, Stockholm University, in a project on children and adolescents exposed to violence at home and their experiences of the responses of their grandparents (2014-2015).
 This project, which is an offspring from Sandberg’s & Gottzén’s previous research within RIV, is funded by Stiftelsen Allmänna barnhuset and is based on qualitative interviews.